PermutaTriangle/Permuta/README.md

 For this section we focus on a subset of modified features exposed in the `demo` submodule.
-Importing `*` from it supplies you with the Perm and PermClass classes (and their aliases Permutation and Av).
+Importing `*` from it supplies you with the Perm and PermClass classes (and their respective aliases Permutation and Av).

 ### Creating a single perm